home

 projects

 The activities of RCE North East are based around a series of projects run by diverse groups throughout the region including formal institutions such as universities, colleges and schools and informal bodies such as voluntary organisations and social clubs.
+Here are a few to give you an idea of the range of activities in which we are involved:

 the great northern debate